Seoul Itinerary for 7 Days: A New 2023 Korea Travel Guide

 Tosokchon Samgyetang, Kandasoba, Sambaek Jip and Beezza

-• Tosokchon Samgyetang.
-Get some tasty and nutritious food from this local store.
+• Tosokchon Samgyetang: Get some tasty and nutritious food from this local store.
 Serving healthy ginseng soup and dishes, this is highly recommended for a hearty lunch.

-• Kandasoba.
-For some yummy soba noodles, drop by the restaurant and check out their Japanese menu.
+• Kandasoba: For some yummy soba noodles, drop by the restaurant and check out their Japanese menu.
 Don’t miss to order a bowl of rice to complement the delectable soup!

-• Sambaek Jip.
-From bibimbap to teppanyaki pork, they got a variety of Korean cuisines for you to try.
+• Sambaek Jip: From bibimbap to teppanyaki pork, they got a variety of Korean cuisines for you to try.
 They also serve food sets that come with local side dishes.
 And, order their bean sprout soup, which is a crowd favorite!

-• Beezza.
-Grab a bite of their mouthwatering pizza and slurp a glass of beer!
+• Beezza: Grab a bite of their mouthwatering pizza and slurp a glass of beer!
 This pizza shop is such a cozy and affordable dining spot that you wouldn’t want to miss out.

-2. Ewha Street – 4 hours (1:00 PM to 5:00 PM)
+3. Ewha Street – 2.5 hours (1:00 PM to 3:30 PM)

 The path going to Ewha Shopping Street

-After lunch, spend your afternoon at Ewha Womans University Shopping Street with your loved ones.
 As one of the vibrant streets in Seoul, for sure you’ll never run out of things to explore here.

-Ewha Campus Complex and Welch-Ryang Auditorium
+Ewha Campus Complex in Seoul, featuring Welch-Ryang Auditorium and Pfeiffer Hall amidst lush gardens

 1. Ewha Campus Complex: As you enter the campus, you’d be caught off-guard by the gorgeous beauty of the underpass.
 Strike a pose in front of the architectural wonder before you kick off the exploration.